 Biography: Kimberly is a Marriage and Family Therapist Intern, who completed her Masters degree in Clinical Psychology at Azusa Pacific University.
 She earned her Bachelors degree at Cal Poly Pomona University in Hospitality Management.
 Kimberly enjoys working with couples, adults, and children.
 Her areas of interest are depression, anxiety, self-concept and identity concerns, relationship distress, and life stage transitions.
 Kimberly is certified in Prepare and Enrich, a comprehensive assessment tool used in both pre-marital and marriage therapy, and also trained in Levels 1 and 2 Gottman marital therapy, a three level marital therapy training program educating therapists in leading research about effective marital therapy.

 Biography: Laura is a licensed marriage and family therapist.
 She completed her master’s degree at Fuller Theological Seminary.
 Her passion and experience with adolescents, young adults and families, help provide a warm, comfortable and safe environment to work toward growth and healing.
 Laura’s BS in Education from USC and MA in Theology from Fuller Theological Seminary enable her to come along side people facing issues in adolescents, young adults, spiritual issues, life transitions, parent/child problems, premarital counseling and family problems.

-Biography: Lauren is a Psychological Assistant and earned her doctorate from Fuller Theological Seminary, where she also earned a master’s degree in theology.
+Biography: Lauren is a Licensed Psychologist who earned her doctoral degree in Clinical Psychology from Fuller Theological Seminary, where she also earned a master’s degree in theology.
 She works with adults, adolescents and couples, creating a safe environment for her clients to grow and find healing.
 She enjoys working with individuals who experience depression, anxiety, addiction, trauma, grief, relationship issues, and identity issues.
 Lauren also has interest in spiritual and religious issues, including how spirituality can be utilized in working through difficult life experiences.
 She seeks to help people find a sense of wholeness and peace within themselves and in their daily lives.